Curious what an ecommerce digital marketing agency can do for you? Get the answers in our short video.

 The choice is ultimately up to you — but your ecommerce website will have a lot of pages.

-This means more of an up-front investment, but with more potential for revenue in the long run.
+This means more of an up-front investment and higher ecommerce website design cost, but with more potential for revenue in the long run.

-The overall design of your ecommerce website is another critical factor to success.
+The overall design of your website is another critical cost of setting up an ecommerce website, but it’s a factor that’s vital to your success.

 The design of your site is the first impression that you make on new visitors.
 If your design looks sloppy or outdated, potential customers will think that your company is the same way.